Category Archives: Software Construction

 You need to deliver the solution to a client very frequently.

-You need to clean up all intermediate folders or files to reduce the package size and make the result look tidy.
+You need to clean up all intermediate folders and files to reduce the package size and make the result look tidy.

 You want to automate this process to reduce cleaning up time.